Emergency-Response-Demo/erdemo.io/architecture.md

   - **Runtime**: Quarkus

-  - **Middleware Components**: AMQ Streams
+  - **Middleware Components**: Red Hat AMQ Streams, Red Hat Data Grid

   - **Other Components**: PostgreSQL, Grafana

-The *Datawarehouse Service* is a Quarkus based service that listens in on all AMQ Streams based message traffic in the ER-Demo.
+The *Datawarehouse Service* is a Quarkus based service that listens on all Red Hat AMQ Streams based message traffic in the ER-Demo.
 Using the data in these messages, it populates a de-normalized relational database (implemented using PostgreSQL) whose schema supports dashboard related queries.
+Temporary data accumulated during the lifecycle of the mission is stored in Red Hat Data Grid until the mission is completed and its history archived in the datawarehouse.
+Grafana renders the dashboards generated from queries on the PostgreSQL based datawarehouse.

 ![](/images/mission_commander_kpis.png)